 - Participants will be expected to complete the entire camp.

-- Upon acceptance to the camp, participants will be sent a formal registration package complete with additional forms.
+- Upon acceptance to the camp, participants will be sent a formal registration package with additional forms to complete.

 - The camp will be held at Edmonton Fire Rescue Services’ training facility located at 18645 - 106a Ave Avenue NW Edmonton.
 It may be possible to arrange transportation for you, depending on the circumstances.
 Please email email@example.com and describe your needs.
 Transit information can be found at ETS Trip Planner and ETS Ride Transit Program.